Fear Of The Leftist Cult

 A glance at the handsome website of Direct Action Everywhere makes clear the organization’s outward mission is to achieve the liberation of all animals in a single generation.
 A lofty and magnanimous goal, with great appeal for those who feel the movement isn’t progressing fast enough.
 How they plan to make this a reality is explained in the following video contained in their “about” section.
 If you skip by, know that the tactic emphasized is physical liberation or “open rescue” which is prohibited by law pretty much everywhere.
 I’m a little skeptical of any organization that puts its members in that kind of jeopardy, but I understand it.
 If you want to disrupt the system, it could be argued, you’ve got to make some sacrifices.

-Despite my dietary failures, I don’t have to go through a lot of mental gymnastics to think there’s nobility in this pursuit.
+In spite of my dietary failures, I don’t have to go through a lot of mental gymnastics to think there’s nobility in this pursuit.
 Animals suffer when we commoditize them.
 Suffering is bad.
 I’d prefer animals not suffer.
 This group appears to be doing more to expedite the process of animal liberation than any other group.
 So, what’s the problem?

 There are stories of control and smearing that have led some activists to allege DxE has cult characteristics, but it’s prudent to observe the group broadly as a malignant organization, which usually will have a few cracks outside Human Resources.
 There’s a manifesto of sorts, so we’ll start there.